8 Key Features That Doctors Need in a Disability Insurance Policy

 For example, an orthopedic surgeon who develops severe arthritis can no longer work in that field.
 An own-occupation policy would pay the former surgeon full disability benefits regardless of what other professional options are available.

-This provision is often an optional rider available for additional cost.
+This provision is often an optional rider available for an additional cost.

 Disability insurance policies include a maximum benefit period.
 This is the amount of time your policy is guaranteed to pay benefits following a disability that impacts your income.

 If you have a policy that pays to age 65, you will collects benefits until you reach that age, regardless of whether you become disabled at age 35, 45, or 55.
-Again, this provision will cost more, but having protection that lasts your entire career is worth the expense.
-Otherwise your run the risk of exhausting benefits too soon.
+Again, this provision will cost more, but having the protection that lasts your entire career is worth the expense.
+Otherwise, you run the risk of exhausting benefits too soon.